moonwave99/resume/body.md

 - write single page applications in `React`, `Angular` and `Backbone`;
 - write frontend solutions in `jQuery` / vanilla `javascript` / `sass` - `stylus`;
 - generate static website with `jekyll` / `waffel`.

-### Lecturer
-Rome, october 2011 - september 2012

-Lecturer for the Object-oriented Programming annual classes of [Media Sciences and Technologies course][smc] in the [Maths Department][mat] of [Roma Tor Vergata University][tv].
-In the context of the `Java` programming language, I thaught:

-- loop and conditional statements;
-- variable and memory allocation;
-- Object-oriented Programming principles (encapsulation, polymorphism, inheritance, composition...);
-- the Swing UI framework;
-- event programming (mouse and keyboard input)
-- `Graphic2D` primitives and vectors;
-- basic thread programming;
-- filesystem handling and rudiments of raster image processing.

 ### Web Developer
 Rome, october 2011 - september 2012